FIWARE/catalogue/core/README.md

 ### Why Use Orion-LD?

-Orion-LD implements the NGSI-LD linked data interface, which is the evolution of NGSI v2 and previous versions going back to the OMA NGSI context interfaces.
+Orion-LD implements the NGSI-LD linked data interface, which is the evolution of NGSI-v2 and previous versions going back to the OMA NGSI context interfaces.
 This standardized version is based on the NGSI-LD specification published by the ETSI Industry Specification Group on Context Information Management.

-NGSI-LD has a number of new features compared to NGSI v2.
+NGSI-LD has a number of new features compared to NGSI-v2.
 NGSI-LD distinguishes properties and relationships instead of only having attributes.
 While properties have values, relationships explicitly refer to other entities.
 The result is an explicit entity graph, as specialized knowledge graph.
 Relationships can be followed to find relevant related entities.
 NGSI-LD is based on JSON-LD, where LD stands for linked data.
 As required in JSON-LD, NGSI-LD uses entity types,